vote/docs.voteamerica.org/docs/integrations/learning_management_systems.md

 # Blackboard and Canvas LMS

-VoteAmerica works with Blackboard LMS and Canvas LMS to make voter registration easy and convenient.
+VoteAmerica+ works with Blackboard LMS and Canvas LMS to make voter registration easy and convenient.
-If you are an LMS administrator you can add the VoteAmerica Register to Vote tool to your instance.
+If you are an LMS administrator you can add the VoteAmerica+ Register to Vote tool to your instance.

-The VoteAmerica LMS plugin is made available through as an [LTI 1.3](https://www.imsglobal.org/spec/lti/v1p3/) tool, and thus should be compatible with all [certified platforms](https://site.imsglobal.org/certifications?refinementList%5Blti_implementation_type%5D%5B0%5D=Type%3A%20Platform%20%28Consumer%29&refinementList%5Bstandards_lvlx%5D%5B0%5D=Learning%20Tools%20Interoperability%C2%AE%20%28LTI%29&refinementList%5Bstandards_lvlx%5D%5B1%5D=Learning%20Tools%20Interoperability%C2%AE%20%28LTI%29%20%3E%20Learning%20Tools%20Interoperability%20%28LTI%29%20v1.3).
+The VoteAmerica+ LMS plugin is made available through as an [LTI 1.3](https://www.imsglobal.org/spec/lti/v1p3/) tool, and thus should be compatible with all [certified platforms](https://site.imsglobal.org/certifications?refinementList%5Blti_implementation_type%5D%5B0%5D=Type%3A%20Platform%20%28Consumer%29&refinementList%5Bstandards_lvlx%5D%5B0%5D=Learning%20Tools%20Interoperability%C2%AE%20%28LTI%29&refinementList%5Bstandards_lvlx%5D%5B1%5D=Learning%20Tools%20Interoperability%C2%AE%20%28LTI%29%20%3E%20Learning%20Tools%20Interoperability%20%28LTI%29%20v1.3).
 In other words, the plugin should work with most LMS platforms.

 If your students are below the age of 18, please direct them to [Future Voter](https://www.futurevoter.com/)!